Inertial evolution of non-linear viscoelastic solids in the face of (self-)collision: Modelling of viscoelastic materials and statement of the main results

 We mention here that the assumptions on the energy-dissipation pair are standard within the framework of second-order viscoelastic materials (see in particular \cite{MR2567249}, \cite{kromerQuasistaticViscoelasticitySelfcontact2019}, and the references therein).
 For the convenience of the reader, explicit examples of $E$ and $R$ that satisfy the assumptions above are given in \Cref{sec:physConsiderations}.

 \begin{rmk} Note that in particular \eqref{R2} and \eqref{R4} allow us to derive some additional growth conditions on the dissipation and its derivative.
-First of all, by taking the derivative of \eqref{R2} with respect to $b$ and dividing by $\lambda$, we get
+First of all, by taking the derivative of the identity in \eqref{R2} with respect to $b$ and dividing by $\lambda$, we get

 i.e., $D_2R$ is homogeneous of degree $1$ with respect to its second argument.

 Furthermore we can prove that for any $E_0 > E_{\min}$ there exists a constant $C$ such that